Pfizer says its antiviral pill slashes risk of severe COVID-19 by 89% - Up News Info

 Article content

-The pill is given in combination with an older antiviral called ritonavir.
+Pfizer’s pill is given in combination with an older antiviral called ritonavir.
 The treatment consists of three pills given twice daily.
-It has been in development for nearly two years.
+It has been in development for nearly two years https://www.reuters.com/business/healthcare-pharmaceuticals/inside-race-find-covid-19-treatment-pill-2021-05-21.

+The Pfizer and Merck pills are eagerly anticipated, with only limited options currently available for treating people sick with COVID-19.
+Full trial data is not yet available from either company.

+“Our goal is that everyone in the world would be able to have it as quickly as possible,” Bourla said.

-Bourla said Pfizer expects to price its treatment close to where Merck has priced its pill.
-Merck’s U.S. contract price for its pill is around $700 for a five-day course of therapy.
+Bourla added that for high-income countries Pfizer expects to price its treatment close to where Merck has priced its drug.
+Merck’s U.S. contract price is around $700 for a five-day course of therapy.
+For low-income countries, Bourla said Pfizer is considering several options, with the goal of “no barrier for them as well to have access.”

-Even with the potential offered by the Pfizer and Merck pills, preventing COVID-19 infections through broad use of vaccines remains the best way to control a pandemic that has killed more than 5 million people worldwide, including more than 750,000 in the United States, according to infectious disease experts.
+Even with the potential offered by the Pfizer and Merck pills, preventing COVID-19 infections through broad use of vaccines remains the best way to control a pandemic that has killed more than 5 million people worldwide, including more than 750,000 in the United States, infectious disease experts said.

 Advertisement